osenco/mpesa/LARAVEL.md

 ```

 ### CSRF verification
-Remember to add `lipwa/*` to the `$except` array in `app/Http/Middleware/VerifyCsrfToken.php` to whitelist your endpoints so they can receive data from Mpesa.
+Remember to add `lipwa/*` to the `$except` array in `app/Http/Middleware/VerifyCsrfToken.php` to whitelist your endpoints so they can receive data from M-PESA.

 See [the README](README.md) for making and processing payment requests.